Vexless/Vexless/README.md

 ## Setup:

-Storage: Due to the original dataset, >1TB is suggested.

-## Data preparation:
+### Data preparation:

+- Scripts Execution: Navigate to the _Data_ directory and execute the provided script.
-- Please kindly run the script in the _Data_ folder.
-By accessing the open-source data you can run the data clustering and indexing!
+- Open-Source Data: By running the script, you'll be able to access and prepare the open-source data for clustering and indexing.

-## Data indexing:
+### Data indexing:

-- Run the code in the _Indexing_ folder to build different indexes for further vector search in diverse solutions!
+- Building Indexes: Go to the _Indexing_ directory and run the available code to construct diverse indexes, setting the foundation for various vector search solutions.
+- Storage: Ensure you have more than 1TB of storage space due to the substantial size of the original dataset.

-## Vector Search on Serverless Platform:
+### Vector Search on Serverless Platform:

-- Deploy the code and replace the variable with your confidential account of Azure and configurations.
+- Code Deployment: Upload the provided code to your desired platform.
+- Configuration Update: Ensure to replace placeholder variables with your Azure account credentials and specific configurations to make the solution work seamlessly on the Azure serverless platform.

+## Steps:

-## 1. Creating Azure Account:
+### 1. Creating Azure Account:

 - If you don't have an Azure account, create one at the [Azure portal](https://portal.azure.com/).
 - After signing up, log in to the portal to access Azure services.

-## 2. Creating Subscription on Azure portal:
+### 2. Creating Subscription on Azure portal:

 - Once logged in, navigate to "Subscriptions" on the left sidebar.
 - Click on "+ Add" to create a new subscription.
 - Choose the subscription type and provide the necessary details.
 - Review and confirm your selection.

-## 3. Creating Resource Group:
+### 3. Creating Resource Group:

 - In the Azure portal, go to "Resource groups" from the left sidebar.
 - Click on "+ Add" to create a new resource group.
 - Select your subscription, give your resource group a name, and choose a region.
 - Click "Review + Create", then "Create" once validation is passed.

-## 4. Creating Storage Account:
+### 4. Creating Storage Account:

 - Navigate to "Storage accounts" from the left sidebar.
 - Click on "+ Add" to initiate the storage account creation process.